 How your characters fit into your society determines their resources, worries, stakes, and desires.
 If the queen of your country is caught stealing a cookie from a bakery, she will probably not face any consequences, but if a ten-year-old girl steals a cookie, she could have her hand cut off.
 The queen might steal for pleasure.
 The girl might steal for survival.
 Your characters’ motivations and stakes will be directly impacted by their place in society.

-When building your setting, don’t forget to incorporate your story’s society and where your character fits in it.
+When building your setting, don’t forget to incorporate your story’s society and where your character fits in it or doesn’t.
 Determine your character’s station and beliefs and show whether or not these are in alignment with the majority of the population.

-Why a Professional Editor Believes in Strong Setting
+Why a Professional Editor Believes in Strong Settings